project is currently in design The

 include tolled mainlanes with non-tolled access

-roads and extended to Borgfeld.
-This sparked a long battle with toll
+roads and was extended to Borgfeld.
+This sparked a decade-long battle

 delayed the project multiple times.
 With new non-toll revenue becoming

-available, that project finally got underway in 2017.
+available, that project finally got underway in 2017 and should be

 overpass at SH 46 was built in 1978 in conjunction with